Wales have shown future can be bright - Page

 Moore thrilled with Wales' fast start

-Goal-scorer Kieffer Moore, whose powerful header took him to double figures for international goals and earned Wales the win, believes it was vital Wales followed-up their draw in Croatia with a victory.
+Goalscorer Kieffer Moore, whose powerful header took him to double figures for international goals and earned Wales the win, believes it was vital Wales followed up their draw in Croatia with a victory.

 "I was delighted to get on the score sheet but main thing is we have come away with three points," he told S4C.